 7. JTA – Free Consultation Page

 What Stands Out: Audience specific landing pages can be difficult to make compelling to someone not in the correct audience, but JTA does a phenomenal job here.

-A nice bright logo, with an image of equipment that will resonate with their audience draws your eye down the page to the top opt-in button.
-The colors they chose for this page are soothing, which gives good contrast to the issues their company prevents.
+A nice bright logo, with an image of equipment that will resonate with their audience, draws your eye down the page to the top opt-in button.
+The colors they chose for this page are soothing, which gives a good contrast to the issues their company prevents.

 They also make good use of the “Why We’re Different” and “Our Mission” sections to make themselves stand out from their competition and show how they will benefit their potential clients.

 8. Work Wonders Coaching – Simple Email Capture Page

 What Stands Out: Your eye is immediately drawn to this page’s headline, which tells you exactly what to expect.
 Jenn Walker Wall makes good use of her background image, showing the desk of a productive person fulfilling their dreams.

 I also love her opt-in button.
 The question above the button asks “Are You In” and the button copy, “I’m In For The Challenge” makes you want to agree and click.